Soft Dramatic: Soft and statuesque with a classic essence

 Slits are also a great style detail to integrate as it helps your vertical line.

 While, generally, I suggest you determine your seasonal color palette for the most customized wardrobe options, here are some things to keep in mind with the soft dramatic color choices.

 Soft Dramatics work well with bold, dramatic, and vivid colors.
 You can also wear pastel tints, but make sure your outfit has enough boldness in silhouette to balance out the lighter hues.
 Pastels work well in a monochromatic outfit look.

 You want a polished color palette, which is why mixing dark bases with vivid and bright hues works well for you.

 Generally, you want to avoid neons, multi-color hues, and any watercolor blended shades.
 We want our colors to feel strong and bold.

-For prints you can try animal prints, bold shapes, abstracts, and oversized florals.
-While avoiding anything too symetrical, delicate, cute, or overly “fussy”.
+For prints, you can try animal prints, bold shapes, abstracts, and oversized florals.
+While avoiding anything too symmetrical, delicate, cute, or overly “fussy”.